ptomulik/scons-gnu-build/README.md

   * python-docutils <http://pypi.python.org/pypi/docutils>
   * python-pygments <http://pygments.org/>

-The generated documentation is located within ``build/doc/api`` directory.

 ### User documentation

-User documentation can be generated from the top level directory with the following command (see requirements below)
+User documentation can be generated from the top level directory with the following command (see also requirements below)

 ```
 scons user-doc